LAWS 3075 Law's Self-Understanding

 Coordinator Bradley Gooding Opens in new window

-Description This unit of study explores the central organising ideas for our present understanding of law.
+Description This subject of study explores the central organising ideas for our present understanding of law.
 What do these ideas amount to?
 What, according to these ideas, is significant about us from the legal standpoint?
 Can the proponents of these ideas deal with their critics?
 What are the similarities and differences between the legal subject and other ways of thinking about ourselves, such as from a moral or political standpoint?
 How should we understand the connections between these three separate realms?
 What is the character of the legal sphere in comparison with these other spheres?
 What is the character of legal, moral and political reasoning?

 Discipline Law, Not Elsewhere Classified.

 Check your HECS Band contribution amount via the Fees page.